microsoft/vscode-docs/docs/languages/python.md

 The Python extension supports code completion and IntelliSense using the currently selected interpreter.
 [IntelliSense](/docs/editor/intellisense.md) is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.

-IntelliSense quickly shows methods, class members, and documentation as you type, and you can trigger completions at any time with `kb(editor.action.triggerSuggest)`.
-You can also hover over identifiers for more information about them.
+IntelliSense quickly shows methods, class members, and documentation as you type.
+You can also trigger completions at any time with `kb(editor.action.triggerSuggest)`.
+Hovering over identifiers will show more information about them.

 ![IntelliSense and autocomplete for Python code](images/python/python-editing.gif)

-> **Tip**: Check out the [IntelliCode extension for VS Code (preview)](https://go.microsoft.com/fwlink/?linkid=2006060).
-IntelliCode provides a set of AI-assisted capabilities for IntelliSense in Python, such as inferring the most relevant auto-completions based on the current code context.

 ## Enhance completions with AI